Selective mutism

 Speech and language therapy

 Speech therapy is essential, especially for people with speech and language issues.
-It focuses on improving communication skills helping the children express themselves more effectively.
+It focuses on improving communication skills, helping the child express themselves more effectively.

 Family involvement